-Given the complexities of addressing the acuity and unique needs of chronically homeless individuals, and families, combined with the community's housing and service issues, it is challenging to determine the duration of services individuals need to transition out of homelessness.
-The primary goal of the program is to provide services that will enable chronically homeless individuals currently living in unsheltered situations to move into sustainable, permanent housing with necessary support services to maintain housing and prevent recidivism back to homelessness.
-HF funded services include: assistance with locating temporary/permanent rental placement, case management, employment assistance, housing subsidies, re-housing, and referral to public benefits.
+Given the complexities of addressing the acuity and unique needs of chronically homeless individuals and families, combined with the community's housing and service issues, it is challenging to determine the duration of services individuals need to transition out of homelessness.
+The goal of the program is to provide services that enable chronically homeless individuals currently living in unsheltered situations to move into sustainable, permanent housing with necessary support services to maintain housing and prevent a return to homelessness.
+HF funded services include assistance with locating temporary/permanent rental placement, case management, employment assistance, housing subsidies, re-housing, and referral to public benefits.

-DHS knows and continues to learn that many clients served in permanent supportive housing programs require on-going housing subsidies and access to services such as case management, mental health treatment, and services to maintain program eligibility; and some also require assistance with regular self-care.
+DHS is aware that clients served in permanent supportive housing programs require ongoing housing subsidies and access to services such as case management, mental health treatment, and services to maintain eligibility.
+In addition, some clients also require assistance with regular self-care.
+Service providers are encouraged to link clients to long-term permanent placements along with community resources to sustain placements upon discharge.

-Upon discharge or service termination, service providers are expected to provide information to clients as to how they can access assistance from the program in the future, if needed, and what kind of follow-up assistance may be available.
+Upon discharge or service termination, service providers are expected to provide information to clients regarding how they can access assistance from the program in the future, if needed, and what kind of follow-up assistance may be available.
 In instances when a client is at imminent risk of returning to homelessness, programs either have the capacity to directly intervene or provide referral to another prevention resource.